-‘Help us’: After typhoon Rai, miles of destruction and the smell of death
+‘Help Us’: After Typhoon Rai, miles of destruction and the smell of death

 Ed Boysillo, 54, a municipal worker in Ubay, in the central Philippine province of Bohol, was describing the fearsome power of Super Typhoon Rai.
 The storm made its first landfall Dec.
 16, bringing torrential rains and packing winds up to 168 mph, comparable to a Category 5 hurricane.

 It blew away buildings, swelled rivers to overflow and forced more than 7 million people to flee their homes.
-It cut off power, water and communications, and damaged critical infrastructure.
+It cut off power, water and communications.
+It damaged critical infrastructure.

 As of Monday morning, the storm had killed 389 people, injured 1,146 others and left 65 missing, official figures show.
 More than half a million people were still in evacuation centers or staying with friends and relatives.